sagarzn/github-profile/README.md

 👨‍💻 WordPress Developer | Frontend Specialist | Performance Optimizer

 Hi there! 👋
-I'm a passionate WordPress Developer with 2.5 years of experience** building high-performance, responsive, and conversion-focused websites.
+I'm a passionate Web Developer with 2.5 years of experience building high-performance, responsive, and conversion-focused websites.

-I specialize in turning business ideas into fast, scalable, and SEO-friendly WordPress solutions.
+I specialize in turning business ideas into fast, scalable, and SEO-friendly WordPress & Shopify solutions.

 🛠️ Tech Stack